ShoosGun/Quantum-Space-Amigos/README.md

+# There is now a continuation to this mod called [SNet](https://github.com/ShoosGun/SNet), the differences is that this one was made in tcp, and the other in udp

 # QSA (Quantum Space Acquaintances/Amigos/...)

 ### A project that aims to add multiplayer to the game Outer Wilds Alpha 1.2